gscelfo/TitanicML/README.md

 \
 Gradient Boosted Decision Trees provide the best results in term of accuracy (around 80%), whereas a similar outcome is provided also by Kernelized Support Vector Machines after a careful tuning of regularization and kernel width parameters.\
 \
 Train and test datasets are train.csv and test.csv files respectively.
-The predicted outcome with the chosen best model is saved into submission.csv. the Jupyter Notebook containing the code is Titanic-MachineLearningFromDisaster.ipynb.
+The predicted outcome with the chosen best model is saved into submission.csv.
+The Jupyter Notebook containing the code is Titanic-MachineLearningFromDisaster.ipynb.